Biomedical Optics Express

-Biomedical Optics Express is a peer-reviewed scientific journal published monthly by the Optical Society.
+Biomedical Optics Express is a monthly peer-reviewed scientific journal published by Optica.
 The journal's scope encompasses fundamental research and technology development of optics applied to biomedical studies and clinical applications.
-It is considered one of the top journals in the field of optics.
 The founding and first editor-in-chief is Joseph A. Izatt (Duke University).
 The current editor-in-chief is Ruikang (Ricky) Wang at the University of Washington, USA.

 Abstracting and indexing

 The journal is abstracted and indexed by: